hunter-teacher-cert/reg_assignments-SAYbaw/02_data/README.md

 Step 2
-Create a public class named Population but for your main() method after your parameters write "throws FileNotFoundExcetion" before the curly braces as shown below.
+Create a public class named Population but for your main() method after your parameters write "throws FileNotFoundException" before the curly braces as shown below.
 This is an alternative to a try/catch block.